 Sometimes they would go out at night and roof jump.
-The houses in Lakewood are close together, often separated only by a driveway.
+The houses and apartments in Lakewood are close together, often separated only by a driveway.
 They would run across the roofs, jumping from one to the other.
-They whooped it up as folks in their houses wondered what the thumping above their heads was all about.
+They whooped it up as folks in for the night wondered what the thumping above their heads was all about.

-As they got older and wiser Big Chuck, Hoolihan, Stash and Lil’ John and Fred got a little more sophisticated restrained.
+As they got older and wiser Big Chuck, Hoolihan, Lil’ John, and Fred got a little more restrained sophisticated.
 They had mystery parties, which were parties on a bus on which they would have dinner and drinks with their friends, not knowing where they were going, and at the end of the night everyone would have to guess where they were.
+After a few drinks Big Chuck became less wise and became the Kielbasa Kid for real.
 The winner got to be on the show.
 It was the Me Decade.
 Everybody wanted to be seen and heard.

 Maggie’s dad was a prankster even at home, which was staid quiet Bay Village.
 He played jokes on the neighbors on their street all the time.
 Fred once hired the Bay Village High School Marching Band to wake up one of their neighbors at five in the morning.
 They did it by marching up and down their driveway and playing a fight song.
 All the other neighbors for blocks around woke up, too.
 Some of them thought it was funny.
 Most of them didn’t.
 They called City Hall, even though City Hall wasn’t open for business that early in the morning.